olepoeschl/NQueensFAF/README.md

 Linux and Mac, see below.<br>

 __NOTE:__ Your anti virus program may tell you that the program is not safe (although it is).
-In this case you must manually ignore the warning or even the program as an exception to the anti virus software.<br>
+In this case you must manually ignore the warning or even add the program as an exception in the anti virus software.<br>
 ### Linux and Mac (and also Windows)
 You first have to install the [Java JDK](https://www.oracle.com/de/java/technologies/downloads/#java21) and also OpenCL.
 In Windows and Mac the OpenCL Libraries should be included in the graphics